Madison Grant: Legacy

-According to historian of economics Thomas C. Leonard:Prominent American eugenicists, including movement leaders Charles Davenport and Madison Grant, were conservatives.
+According to historian of economics Thomas C. Leonard: "Prominent American eugenicists, including movement leaders Charles Davenport and Madison Grant, were conservatives.
 They identified fitness with social and economic position, and they also were hard hereditarians, dubious of the Lamarckian inheritance clung to by progressives.
 But as eugenicists, these conservatives were not classical liberals.
 Like all eugenicists, they were illiberal.
-Conservatives do not object to state coercion so long as it is used for what they regard as the right purposes, and these men were happy to trample on individual rights to obtain the greater good of improved hereditary health....Historians invariably style Madison Grant a conservative, because he was a blueblood clubman from a patrician family, and his best- known work, The Passing of the Great Race, is a museum piece of scientific racism.
-But Grant’s eugenic ideas originated from a corner of the conservative impulse intimately connected to Progressivism: conservation.
+Conservatives do not object to state coercion so long as it is used for what they regard as the right purposes, and these men were happy to trample on individual rights to obtain the greater good of improved hereditary health....
+Historians invariably style Madison Grant a conservative, because he was a blueblood clubman from a patrician family, and his best- known work, The Passing of the Great Race, is a museum piece of scientific racism.
+But Grant's eugenic ideas originated from a corner of the conservative impulse intimately connected to Progressivism: conservation."

 Leonard wrote that Grant also opposed war, had doubts about imperialism, and supported birth control.

+Leonard's view that eugenicists such as Grant were conservatives is an outlier, however.
+Writer Jonah Goldberg has noted that "eugenics lay at the heart of the progressive enterprise" and was embraced by almost all early progressives, from Margaret Sanger to H.G.
+Wells and John Maynard Keynes.
+Likewise, Thomas Sowell has noted that most leading eugenicists were firmly ensconced within progressive intellectual circles, where the desire for the government to take strong action to protect the gene pool went hand-in-hand with other statist views, including opposition to free-market capitalism.
+Similarly, historian Edwin Black has stated that the eugenic crusade was "created in the publications and academic research rooms of the Carnegie Institution, verified by the research grants of the Rockefeller Foundation, validated by leading scholars from the best Ivy League universities, and financed by the special efforts of the Harriman railroad fortune."
+From this perspective, it is perfectly understandable that Madison Grant—a graduate of elite Ivy League universities and a strong advocate for various progressive causes of the day—would also be a eugenicist.

 Grant became a part of popular culture in 1920s America, especially in New York.
 Grant's conservationism and fascination with zoological natural history made him influential among the New York elite, who agreed with his cause, most notably Theodore Roosevelt.
 Author F. Scott Fitzgerald featured a reference to Grant in The Great Gatsby.
 Tom Buchanan, a fatuous Long Island aristocrat married to Daisy, was reading a book called The Rise of the Colored Empires by "this man Goddard", blending Grant's Passing of the Great Race and his colleague Lothrop Stoddard's The Rising Tide of Color Against White World Supremacy.